- your family history

 EBook editions of print books Clachan has already prepared will usually cost £50.
 Otherwise a new text will be subject to the proofreading, editing and publishing prices quoted above.
 It will also include costs for an ISBN, preparing the cover and inserting images.

-Statutory Legal Deposits and other bodies require/request one free copy each of any print publication in the UK.
-Clachan will dispatch these and charge 50% of listed price to the author + P&P. These are The British Library, Bodleian Libraries of the University of Oxford, Cambridge University Library, The National Library of Scotland, The Library of Trinity College Dublin, The University of Dublin, The National Library of Wales, The Linen Hall Library, Belfast (non-statuary).
+Statutory Legal Deposits and other bodies require/request one free copy of any print publication in the UK.
+Clachan will dispatch these and charge 50% of listed price to the author + P&P. These are The British Library, Bodleian Libraries of the University of Oxford, Cambridge University Library, The National Library of Scotland, The Library of Trinity College Dublin, The University of Dublin, The National Library of Wales and the Linen Hall Library, Belfast (which is non-statutory and therefore voluntary).

 Our books are also distributed through the following web sites: